Brian Buckle's Blog

 It may die down but will increase.

-This constant breeze will alter the weather
+This constant breeze will alter the

-Sometimes it gets worse, sometimes it gets better.
+Sometimes it gets worse, sometimes it gets

 This magic town known as Hub City

-Has shitty drivers; they're really quite shitty.
+Has shitty drivers; they're really quite

 No turn signals, no limits of speed